Travel to Open Day

 On-campus parking is not available on Open Days, except for blue badge holders.

-Our convenient location means we’re within easy reach of a number of city centre car parks.
+Our convenient location means we’re within easy reach of several city centre car parks.
 Use the Visit Leeds car parking guide for a full list of city car parks, opening times, and total spaces.

 The locations of the closest city car parks are: